I Hoped I Was Wrong

 If that's true, then pattern recognition can't be the bottom floor.
 Something else is underneath it.
 Something that pattern recognition needs in order to even get started.

 I went back and forth on this for weeks.
-Not in any dramatic way.
-Just the thought surfacing at odd moments.
+The same question surfacing at odd moments.
 Showering.
 Lying in bed not sleeping.
-Walking to the convenience store at 2 AM because I couldn't stop thinking.
-The same question, over and over: is there a floor beneath the floor?
+Is there a floor beneath the floor?

 Then one night, it flipped.